Radical or moderate? Trump paints Democratic ticket as both

 “So to sum up: Kamala Harris is a cop — who is an anti-police extremist.
 A radical leftist — who is causing a ‘revolt’ among Bernie voters.
 A phony — who was too nasty to Joe Biden.
 Got that?” wrote Tim Miller, who previously served as senior adviser to an anti-Trump political action committee and as an RNC spokesperson.

-One Trump campaign official who spoke on condition of anonymity to discuss strategy said the mixed messages were aimed at different audiences.
-The campaign is seeking to animate its own supporters against “radicals” and sow apathy among Democrats, the official said.

-Biden campaign spokesperson Andrew Bates accused Trump of struggling “in vain attempts to tear the American people apart and distract the country from his devastating mismanagement with clumsy, bigoted lies,” and called him “dumbfounded after Joe Biden’s selection of a strong running mate who he himself said not two weeks ago would be a ‘fine choice.’”
+Harris broadly condemned Trump and his administration but didn’t address his specific remarks about her.

-Trump told reporters on Tuesday that Harris was his “No. 1 draft pick” and that he thought she would help his political prospects.
-But in private, he’s expressed doubts.
+While Trump has said publicly that Harris was his “No. 1 draft pick” and that he thought she would help his political prospects, he’s expressed doubts in private.

 As Air Force One returned to Washington from a weekend in New Jersey on Sunday night, Trump turned to the senior staffers and friends assembled on the plane to discuss Biden’s impending choice.
 Assessing the Democratic field, Trump said he thought California Rep. Karen Bass or former national security adviser Susan Rice would give him the biggest boost, according to two White House officials and Republicans close to the president who spoke to The Associated Press on condition of anonymity because they were not authorized to publicly discuss the private conversations.